The gravitational field of a laser beam beyond the short wavelength approximation: Metric perturbation for small distances between emitter and absorber of the laser beam

-Every other integral we need to solve to calculate the metric perturbation can be expressed through derivatives of these integrals, using the following identities (and equivalently for $\mathcal{I}_b$ if there is an additional factor $\zeta'$ in the numerator): { } Including the correction of the boundaries of the integral due to the curvature of the mirrors, we obtain for the first integral
+Every other integral we need to solve to calculate the metric perturbation can be expressed through derivatives of these integrals, using the following identities (and equivalently for $\mathcal{I}_b$ or $\mathcal{I}_c$): { } Including the correction of the boundaries of the integral due to the curvature of the mirrors, we obtain for the first integral

 Inserting $\bar\zeta_\beta(\rho')=\beta\left(1-\frac{\theta^2}{2}(\xi'^2+\chi '^2)\right)$ and $\bar\zeta_\alpha(\rho')=\alpha\left(1-\frac{\theta^2}{2}(\xi'^2+\chi '^2)\right)$ and expanding to the second order of $\theta$ leads to